fbrowther/Global-Warming-UK-Greenhouse-Gas-Emissions/README.md

 ## 5. What is the trend in the major contributing sectors (for the timeframe of the dataset)?

-## 6. When all the sectors combined which activities contribute to most emission?
+## 6. When all the sectors are combined which activities contribute to most emission?

 ## 7. What are the fuels whcih contribute to the total emission?